What are the best new ways to stop snoring? Discover what type of treatments can cure your snoring, including:

 Dental devices can be very effective for some snoring patients.
 With a dental appliance you'll wear a piece of plastic fit to your teeth to hold your jaw, in order to enhance breathing during sleep.

 Some people have no problem wearing this device in their mouth, but the majority feel soreness in the back of their jaw.
 This side effect is a very important key that can decide if you can tolerate dental devices for snoring.

 For more info about oral appliances, see Dental Devices for Sleep Apnea.

-Bumper belt and Anti snore shirt are a new, easy and inexpensive remedy for snoring.
+Side sleeping backpack and the anti snore t-shirt are a new, easy and inexpensive remedy for snoring.
 Not only will improve the symptoms of snoring but it has good results in patients with sleep apnea.

 This procedure is based on changing the position of your body while you sleep and is effective if you have:

-The anti-snore shirt and the bumper belt will help you to sleep on your side and not on your back.
+The anti-snore shirt and the side sleeping backpack will help you to sleep on your side, but not on your back.

-But how will you know that positional therapy can be an effective way to stop snoring?
-Just experience in your bed different positions for sleep, then check out in which position you have the easiest breathing.
+How will you know that positional therapy can be an effective way to stop snoring?
+Just test in your bed different positions for sleep, then check out in which position you have the easiest breathing.

 In order to have a better sleep it's important that your nasal breathing be maximized.
 Just the slightest untreated congestion, allergy, or stuffiness of the nose can compromise your efforts to treat snoring.